differencialx/decouplio.github.io/pages/error_store.md

 ---
 layout: default
-title: Error store
+title: Error store(DEPRECATED)
 permalink: /error_store/
 nav_order: 4
 ---

-# Error store
+# Error store(DEPRECATED, can be used only for alpha-alpha7 versions)

 It's an object to store errors.
 By default `Decouplio::DefaultErrorHandler` is used for `Decouplio::Action`